Logo Futurismo

 When you arrive at a supervised bathing area, there are flags to tell you the sea conditions.

-• A blue flag says that the beach has environmental quality,
+• A blue flag says that the beach has good environmental quality.

-• A chess flag means the lifeguard is not present at the moment,
+• A chess flag indicates that the lifeguard is currently unavailable.

-• A black flag means the beach is closed due to the sea or sand conditions and it is prohibited to go,
+• A black flag indicates that the beach is closed due to hazardous sea or sand conditions, and it is prohibited to enter.

 Roxane Rambert | A Portuguese Man-o-war near Pico island

-In the Azores, our typical jellyfish are quite different than what most people are used to.
-The Portuguese Man-o-war is pink and blue, it floats, and the tentacles can extend up to 50 meters.
+In the Azores, our typical jellyfish are pretty different than what most people are used to.
+The Portuguese Man o’ War is pink and blue, it floats, and the tentacles can extend up to 50 meters.
 They are so beautiful but very dangerous!
-They can look like plastic bottles or plastic bags, and even when dead on the beach, do not touch them!
+They can resemble plastic bottles or bags, and even when they’re dead on the beach, it’s best not to touch them!

 Take your snorkel and mask to see the colorful wildlife at the beaches and pools of our beautiful islands.
 You can see many fish, but also turtles, rays, octopuses, and much more.